GMOs in Food

 2. Ask your Congressperson to support mandatory labeling for GMOs here.

 3. Download a free copy of the Non-GMO Project's Non-GMO Shopping Guide or download the app for your iPhone.
-Use these as guides, however, keep in mind companies listed must have at least one produce verified by the Non-GMO Project.
+Use these as guides, however, keep in mind companies listed must have at least one product verified by the Non-GMO Project.
 It doesn't mean that all products by that company are verified, nor does it include many certified organic producers or locally produced items.

 For more than 40 years, Outpost Natural Foods Cooperative has been a leader in promoting organic and safer food choices.
 We intend to continue our efforts both locally, and nationally with the help of the NCGA, to raise awareness and request mandatory labeling so that consumers can make informed food choices.